aspose-words/Aspose.Words-for-.NET/README.md

 ###Output

-+ Most examples will perform operations on documents and save them into the Data directory.
-This directory is found inside each of the examples e.g "\(ExampleName)\CSharp\Data\".
++ Most examples will perform operations on documents and save them into the Data directory found in the example directory.
 + Other examples print output to the console.
 + Some examples may display print preview dialog and print to a specified printer.